sathvik89/Dashboard_foundry/README.md

 ## Assumptions Made

-- Mock data is sufficient for demonstration purposes
 - Google OAuth is the only required authentication method
-- Basic CRUD operations are not required (read-only dashboard)
 - No backend database integration needed

 ## Future Enhancements